MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/8-refactor-your-template-to-use-modules.md

 ## Add a new module file

-1. In Visual Studio Code, create a new folder called *modules* in the same place you created your *main.bicep* file.
-Inside this folder, create a file called *appService.bicep*.
+1. In Visual Studio Code, create a new folder called *modules* in the same folder that you created your *main.bicep* file.
+Inside the *modules* folder, create a file called *appService.bicep*.

 1. Add the following content into the *appService.bicep* file: